-Right off the bat, yes I work for Webflow.
-But my story is different from your standard sales pitch; I don’t use the tool because I got a job at Webflow, I got a job at Webflow because I used the tool.
-I started at Webflow in 2017, but my journey began 4 years earlier when I created my first account.
+Right off the bat, yes I'm currently a contractor for Webflow.
+But my story is different from your standard sales pitch; I don’t use the tool because I got test for Webflow, I test for Webflow because I used the tool.
+I started contracting for Webflow in 2017, but my journey began 4 years earlier when I created my first account.
 That was back before there was a CMS or Webflow University but even then I knew that it was the tool for me.
 And I haven’t stopped using it since.

 The shutdown of Adobe Muse, took everyone by surprise and has put many in the same situation I was 4 years ago.
 With that in mind I’m going to discuss why I started using Webflow and how I knew it was something special.
 Hopefully the story resonates and helps you better understand not only the tool, but also the journey to finding an effective web design product.
 So let me start by setting up the picture of where I started and the circumstances that drove me to Webflow.